Baku–Novorossiysk pipeline: History

 A contract on the transportation of Azeri oil via Russia to the Black Sea port of Novorossiysk was signed on 18 February 1996.
 The trilateral contract was concluded between the Azerbaijan International Operating Company, SOCAR and Transneft.
 The oil transportation through the pipeline started on 25 October 1997.

 On 6 December 2006, after a dispute over natural gas supplies from Russia, Azerbaijan announced that it will stop the exports of Azeri oil through the Baku–Novorossiysk pipeline starting on 1 January 2007.
-Although SOCAR continued decreased oil supplies through the Baku-Novorossiysk Pipeline, the Azerbaijan International Operating Company stopped using the pipeline starting from 1 April 2007 and SOCAR became the new operator of the Azerbaijani section.
+Although SOCAR continued reduced oil supplies through the Baku-Novorossiysk Pipeline, the Azerbaijan International Operating Company stopped using the pipeline on 1 April 2007 and SOCAR became the new operator of the Azerbaijani section.

 SOCAR temporarily stopped oil supplies through the pipeline in February 2008 due to a pricing disagreement with Transneft.
 Later that year, the disagreement was resolved and SOCAR resumed pumping oil in line with the terms of the old agreement.
-In August 2008, the transport of oil along the Baku–Novorossiysk pipeline was radically increased due to sabotage in Turkey and the conflict in Georgia forcing a temporary shutdown of the rival Baku-Ceyhan and Baku-Supsa pipelines.
-As of 2013, the Baku–Novorossiysk pipeline remains operational, although the volume of oil pumped through it is relatively low.
+In August 2008, the transport of oil along the Baku–Novorossiysk pipeline was significantly increased due to sabotage in Turkey and the conflict in Georgia, forcing a temporary shutdown of the rival Baku-Ceyhan and Baku-Supsa pipelines.
+By 2013, the Baku–Novorossiysk pipeline remained operational, although the volume of oil pumped through it is relatively low.
 In 2012, SOCAR exported a total of 25 million tons of oil along all routes.
-Among them, only 2 million tons were exported through the Baku–Novorossiysk pipeline.
-The remaining 20 million and 3 million tons were exported through the Baku-Ceyhan and Baku-Supsa routes respectively.

-The crude oil transported through Baku–Novorossiysk pipeline is developed within the framework of Early Oil Project, first stage of larger Azeri-Chirag-Guneshli (ACG) project.
+Of this total, only 2 million tons were exported through the Baku–Novorossiysk pipeline.
+The remaining 20 million and 3 million tons were exported via the Baku–Tbilisi–Ceyhan and Baku–Supsa pipelines, respectively.
+The crude oil transported through the Baku–Novorossiysk pipeline is produced within the framework of the Early Oil Project, the first stage of the larger Azeri-Chirag-Guneshli (ACG) project.

 From March to July 2019, the pipeline closed down for maintenance.
-In October 2020, according to Azerbaijani sources, the pipeline was the target of armed attacks by Armenian forces.
-In January 2021, a deal was signed between SOCAR and Transneft to transport over 1 million tons of oil through the pipeline, but from January to February 15th, 2021, no oil passed through the pipeline (derouted via Turkey instead).
+In October 2020, according to Azerbaijani sources, the pipeline was reportedly targeted in attacks attributed to Armenian forces.
+In January 2021, a deal was signed between SOCAR and Transneft to transport more than 1 million tons of oil through the pipeline, but between January and February 15th, 2021, no oil passed through the pipeline, with shipments instead being rerouted via Turkey.

+In May 2026, Azerbaijan and Georgia signed an agreement intended to facilitate the resumption of exports through the Baku–Supsa pipeline, an alternative export route from Azerbaijan to the Black Sea.
+According to the Ministry of Economy of Georgia, the agreement provides for the conclusion of an operating contract covering the Georgian section of the pipeline.
+The ministry stated that the agreement is expected to enable the resumption of oil transit from Central Asia through Georgia to Europe and to increase revenues to the Georgian state budget.